Andrettin/Wyrmsun/readme.txt

 - The Germanic Chieftain's Hall, Farm and War Lodge had their graphics updated (by Jinn).
 - Buildings are now constructed from outside.
 - Buildings can now leave a (harvestable) wood pile when destroyed.
+- Improved the shadows of the Dwarven Mead Hall and the Dwarven Mushroom Farm.

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.